HibberdLab/hibberdlab.github.com/publications.md

 - [ **Tolley BJ, Sage TL, Langdale JA, Hibberd JM**.
 2012a.
 Individual Maize Chromosomes in the C3 Plant Oat Can Increase Bundle Sheath Cell Size and Vein Density.
 Plant Physiol 159: 1418–1427. **](http://dx.doi.org/10.1104/pp.112.200584)
 - [ **Tolley BJ, Woodfield H, Wanchana S, Bruskiewich R, Hibberd JM**.
 2012b.
 Light-regulated and cell-specific methylation of the maize PEPC promoter.
 J Exp Bot 63: 1381–1390.](http://dx.doi.org/10.1093/jxb/err367)
 - [ **Williams BP, Aubry S, Hibberd JM**.
 2012.
 Molecular evolution of genes recruited into C4 photosynthesis.
 Trends in Plant Science 17: 213–220.](http://dx.doi.org/10.1016/j.tplants.2012.01.008)

-<p> * Here we report for the first time that multiple genes expressed in M cells of C<sub>4</sub> leaves are regulated by elements in their untranslated regions, and surprisingly that the orthologous genes from C<sub>3</sub> A. thaliana already contain these elements.</p>
+	\* Here we report for the first time that multiple genes expressed in M cells of C<sub>4</sub> leaves are regulated by elements in their untranslated regions, and surprisingly that the orthologous genes from C<sub>3</sub> A. thaliana already contain these elements.
-<p> ** For C<sub>4</sub> rice to be engineered, larger BS cells will be required.
-Prior to this work it was not clear whether it was possible to do this.</p>
+	\*\* For C<sub>4</sub> rice to be engineered, larger BS cells will be required.
+Prior to this work it was not clear whether it was possible to do this.

 ### 2011